Tennis-Clijsters falls to Alexandrova in second comeback at U.S. Open | Sports-Games

 Tennis-Clijsters falls to Alexandrova in second comeback at U.S. Open

+Three-time champion Kim Clijsters fell at the first hurdle in her second comeback at the U.S. Open when Ekaterina Alexandrova rallied for a 3-6 7-5 6-1 victory to reach the second round on Tuesday.

+The Belgian made a blistering start to her first singles match at Flushing Meadows for eight years but was ultimately well beaten by the Russian 21st seed.
+Clijsters, who missed last week's Western & Southern Open with an abdominal injury, left Alexandrova shaking her head in disbelief as she cruised through the opening set in little more than half an hour.

-Alexandrova regained her composure to level up the contest in a hard-fought second stanza, however, and raced away with the third as 37-year-old mother of three Clijsters tired on a cool evening on Court 17.
-Clijsters, who won two of her U.S. Open titles after her first comeback, missed last week's Western & Southern with an abdominal injury and is still without a win since coming out of retirement for the second time in February.
+Alexandrova stood firm to level up the contest in a hardfought second stanza, however, and ran away with the third as the 37-year-old mother of three faded on a cool evening.
+Clijsters, who won two of her U.S. Open titles after her first comeback in 2009, is still without a win since coming out of retirement for the second time in February but was keen to focus on the positives.

+"Out of the three matches I have played officially on tour, I think this by far was my best one," she said.
+"I think you look at a loss in a little bit more of a mature way in a sense than maybe 10 years ago."

+For an hour on Court 17, however, a victory for the Belgian looked very much on the cards as she showed that age had not diminished the all-court skills that won her four Grand Slam titles.
+Twenty-one years after her U.S. Open debut and 15 since she first won the title, Clijsters stalked the court with the impatience of a champion and sent back with interest pretty much everything that Alexandrova fired at her.

 - READ MORE ON: